 will develop normally, just later than most of their peers.

 Medical problems also can cause delays in puberty.

 kidney disease, or even

-puberty at an older age.
-That's because their illnesses can make it harder for their
+at an older age.
+That's because their illnesses can make it harder for their bodies

-bodies to grow and develop.
-Proper treatment and better control of these conditions
+to grow and develop.
+Proper treatment and better control of these conditions can help

 A person who's malnourished — without enough food to eat or without good nutrients